casys-kaist/EnvPipe/README.md

 Stage 3 | [F0 1980 59.5] [B0 1980 0.0] [F1 1980 0.6] [B1 1980 0.0] [F2 1980 0.6] [B2 1980 0.0] [F3 1980 0.6] [B3 1980 0.0]
 ```

 EnvPipe currently supports V100 and RTX3090 GPUs.
-If you plan to use a different GPU type, you can add its configuration to `EnvPipe/DeepSpeed/deepspeed/runtime/constants.py`.
+If you plan to use a different GPU type, you should add its configuration to `EnvPipe/DeepSpeed/deepspeed/runtime/constants.py`.

 ### 6.1.
 Single-node